-She was surrendered to a shelter along with five kittens 4 – three months old and 1- 5 five month old.
+She was surrendered to a shelter along with five Abyssinian kittens.
+Four were three months old and one was five months old.
 Someone was breeding or letting breeding happen and had at least two breeding queens since she could not produce two litters so close together.
 Purebreds took them all into foster.
-I also have one of the kittens, Grayson, who really looks just like her (the similarity is so beautiful.
+I also had one of the kittens, Grayson, who really looked just like her (the similarity is so beautiful.
 I had hoped they would want to stay together and could go home together but I doubted it.
 Mother Nature wants to clear the decks for the next litter so when kittens are weaned most often their moms want nothing more to do with them.
 Nothing!
-This was true here and we separated them right away.
+This was true here and we had to separate them.

 Mia’s sparkling white feet and bib are not an Aby trait and show that she is a mix.
 She has the Aby face and ears and sort of a ticked coat so she is a beautiful mix.
-In her personality you can feel she has had a hard unsettled time with her past humans.
+Her kittens were very true to the Abyssinian look.
+In her personality you can feel she has had a hard unsettled time in the beginning of her young life.
 I expect there were a great many cats around.
 She loves attention and probably did not get enough of it.
 I doubt she was pampered and focused on.
 No one was really taking good care of her or her ears, for example.
 So she is very grateful for love from humans.
-She needs a home where her family will make it up to her for the lack of care she has received.
-She will blossom.
+She needs a home where her family will be happy to make it up to her for the lack of care she has received.
+She will be so delighted.

-She eats wet and dry food and is litter box perfect.
+Mia eats wet and dry food and is litterbox perfect.

 Her foster mom is Harriet in Santa Cruz.

-Contact Harriet at (831) 336-2983 or firstname.lastname@example.org if you have questions, or send an Adoption Application.
+Contact Harriet at (831) 336-2983 or Contact Harriet at (831) 336-2983 or email: email@example.com if you have questions, or send an Adoption Application.
 If you are unable to reach Harriet by phone or email, email us at Info@purebredsplus.org.